euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 EUL token-holders can delegate their voting rights to themselves, or an address of their choice.
 Addresses that own or have been delegated at least 0.5% of the total EUL supply can create governance proposals.

 When a governance proposal is created, it enters a 2 day review period, after which voting weights are recorded and voting begins.
-Voting lasts for 7 days; if a majority, and at least 3% of the EUL supply votes are cast for the proposal, it is queued in the Timelock, and can be implemented 2 days later.
-In total, any change to the protocol takes at least one week.
+Voting lasts for 7 days; once the voting period is over, if quorum was reached (enough voting power participated) and the majority voted in favour, the proposal is considered successful and can proceed to be executed 2 days later.

 On-chain governance actions (proposal, voting, etc.) for the Euler protocol can be done via the [Tally](#tally) governance dashboard (described below) while off-chain governance actions can be carried out via [Snapshot](#snapshot).
 More information on on-chain and off-chain governance (i.e., proposals and voting) is described under the [Propose](#propose) section while both platforms are described as follows: